cs1302uga/cs1302-str-list/README.md

 1. Implement `LinkedStringList` (Suggested Deadline: Saturday, October 7th):
    - [ ] Write the code for the default constructor.
-You will likely need to introduce instance variables into the class to keep track of object state.
+You will likely need to introduce instance variables into the class to keep track of the object state.
 This class stores its elements internally in a way that is different from the other class.
    - [ ] Complete the remaining methods in the order they are presented in the UML diagram above.
-         * When it comes time to write tests, if your test methods operate on a `StringList`, then there is probably very little, if any, changes that you need to make in order to test the methods in this class.
+         * When it comes time to write tests, if your test methods operate on a `StringList`, then there are probably very few if any, changes that you need to make to test the methods in this class.
 	 * Don't forget to `git commit` whenever you get something to work.
 	 * Don't skip using `checkstyle`.
-If you've been using it as recommended, you should start to notice how many fewer fixes you're having to make to keep your code in valid style.
+If you've been using it as recommended, you should start to notice how many fewer fixes you have to make to keep your code in valid style.

 1. Implement `BaseStringList` (Suggested Deadline: Monday, October 9th):